-Astros Seeking To Nail Down World Series In Game 6
+Houston Astros Lead Los Angeles Dodgers 1-0 in Game 6 Of World Series

-The Houston Astros and the Los Angeles Dodgers face off in Game 6 of the World Series with the host team Angelenos needing to even the series at three games apiece.
+Both starting pitchers look sharp.
+Hill has struck out three batters and given up two hits.
+Houston's Justin Verlander has struck out five and surrendered only one hit.

-If they don't win tonight in Dodger Stadium, the home team will have to watch the Astros celebrating their franchise's first World Series title.
+The Astros lead the Dodgers three games to two in the Series and need just one more win to take home their franchise's first World Series title.
+The Angelenos need to win to stay alive for a Game 7.

-The Astros took a 3-2 lead in the series after Sunday night's five-hour-plus, extra-inning slugfest that featured a combined 25 runs, 28 hits and seven home runs, five by Houston.
+The Astros took a 3-2 lead in the series after Game 5 on Sunday night — a five-hour-plus, extra-inning slugfest that featured a combined 25 runs, 28 hits and seven home runs, five by Houston.
 The Astros won 13-12 at home on a walk-off RBI single by third baseman Alex Bregman off the Dodgers' ace reliever, Kenley Jansen.

 The dramatic victory was immediately compared to Houston's equally exciting (for Astros fans) win in Game 2.